SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     exampleFunction(x, {$0 == 13})
     exampleFunction(x) {$0 == 13}

-If the trailing closure is the functions's only argument, the parentheses can be omitted: ::
+If the trailing closure is the function's only argument, the parentheses can be omitted: ::

     myData.process() {$0 * 2}